takigama/platformio-docker/README.md

  * Have assets generated during the build mappable to directories and maintain the user ID
  * Each platformio project ends up with its own .platformio and .pio directories (nice isolation)

-None of the existing containers did all of the above so I build my own and pushed a tag for all versions of platofmio.
+None of the existing containers did all of the above so I built my own and pushed a tag for all versions of platofmio.
 There should be a tag for all versions of platformio available and the "latest" tag will always be the latest version available the last time the build was run